mariascofa/Intro_page/README.md

         connection = sqlite3.connect("names")Cancel changes
-         <em> Connect to database </em>
+         <i> Connect to database </i>

         cursor = connection.cursor()
-        *# Initialize the cursor to perform operations*
+        # Initialize the cursor to perform operations

         cursor.execute("SELECT * FROM NAMES WHERE Name = ( ? )", (tittle,))
-        *# checking if name was alredy in the database. (any SQL commands can be inserted in the execute method)*
+        # checking if name was alredy in the database. (any SQL commands can be inserted in the execute method)

         result = cursor.fetchall()
-        *# Next, to retrieve the result of the SELECT command, use the fetchall method*
+        # Next, to retrieve the result of the SELECT command, use the fetchall method

         if not result:
-        *# As the name from a form was not in the database, redirecting user to the page with the greetings.*
+        # As the name from a form was not in the database, redirecting user to the page with the greetings.

             cursor.execute("""INSERT INTO NAMES ( Name ) VALUES ( ? )""", (tittle,))
-            *# Adding new name into the database*
+            # Adding new name into the database*

             connection.commit()
-            *#In cases where we create a table, add a record, update a record, delete a record and all other operations that require execution, they must be sent to the database for execution for this we use the commit () method in the connection*
+            #In cases where we create a table, add a record, update a record, delete a record
+            and all other operations that require execution, they must be sent to the database for execution for this we use the commit () method in the connection

             connection.close()
-            *# Be sure to close the connection*
+            # Be sure to close the connection

             response = redirect("/hello")
-            *# Redicecting to the page with the greetings*
+            # Redicecting to the page with the greetings

         else:
-        *# Redicecting to the page which reminds user that he has alredy added his name into the database* connection.commit()
+        # Redicecting to the page which reminds user that he has alredy added his name into the database
+            connection.commit()
             connection.close()
             response = make_response(